DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 possible that external libraries exist that alredy provide implementations of these integer sizes, but even then a slimmed down and customized implementation may prove the better alternative for this extreme performance constraint.

+Finally, this proof-of-concept has not been tested when connected to the OQRNG-device itself, and has focused on a theoretical exploration of the capabilities of the MCUs as well as the limitations of Toeplitz extraction.
+Sampling raw, live data from the OQRNG-device and processing it utilizing the firmware developed in this work may reveal flaws not evident from our tests, as well as demonstrating the efficacy of our implementation in a real world scenario.